 The University of Illinois at Chicago is our city's only public research institution.
 Together, we can create a more sustainable laboratory environment in which to work and conduct research.
 Currently, UIC labs dispose 70,000 pounds of hazardous waste and consume 5 times as much energy as a typical household each year.
 This page will outline small techniques researchers can practice to use less energy and waste.

-The LabShare program accepts donations of unwanted, but usable lab supplies.
+The LabShare Program accepts donations of unwanted, but usable lab supplies.
 We can take usable laboratory supplies such as glassware, disposable items, and equipment.
-Anyone from the UIC community make receive these items for professional use in their laboratory.
+Anyone from the UIC community may receive these items for professional use in their laboratory.
+Most of our inventory is listed online at uic.rheaply.com.

 Dispose clean, uncontaminated pipette tip boxes, lids, and refillable trays in the “Pipette Tip Box” recycling bin, located on each floor of buildings with laboratories that use pipettes.
 UIC cannot accept pipette tips because they have the potential to puncture and tear open the bags, but more importantly, there is no guarantee that the tips are clean.